RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 p, li, ul, ol, pre, blockquote, div {
     margin-bottom: 16px !important;
 }

+img {
+  display: block;
+  margin-left: auto;
+  margin-right: auto;
+  width: 50%;
+}

 </style>
 ```

 Basically, I've just added some margins to the HTML elements.
 If you have a content-heavy site, you'd be doing this anyway.
 The word-wrap/hyphen stuff is, I think, webflow-specific: It's so that your layout does not get broken, especially on mobile, with big long heading titles...

+I also center images as a default, if you need anything vastly different, you can write HTML in your markdown file, give it a special class and then write the CSS class for it inside webflow.
+Dev.to will center them for you automatically, though.

 > Wow, this was a lot of webflow stuff!
 The setup is not a pony ride, but after it's done there will be a new milestone in your writing productivity.